Omnibus-Type/Jaldi/README.md

 # Jaldi family

-Jaldi is the hindi for soon.
-Formerly Asap Devanagari, Jaldi is a contemporary sans-serif non-modular devanagari family with subtle rounded corners.
-Designed by Nicolas Silva and Pablo Cosgaya, Jaldi is being developed in order to match with the former design of Asap Family ("as soon as possible") there are 2 styles: Regular and Bold.
-This family, is being specially developed for screen as webfont and desktop font too; Jaldi offers a standardised character width on all styles, which means that its lines of text remain the same length.
+Jaldi is a libre Devanagari typeface family designed as a compliment of Asap* (“As Soon As Possible”).
+Jaldi is a contemporary sans-serif non-modular devanagari family with subtle rounded corners designed by Nicolás Silva and Pablo Cosgaya.
+It comes in 2 weights (Regular and Bold) and was specially developed for screen as webfont and desktop font too.
+Offers a standardised character width on all styles, which means that its lines of text remain the same length.
 This useful feature allows users to change type styles on-the-go without reflowing a text body.
-The latin version of Asap is based on Ancha (designed by Pablo Cosgaya & Hector Gatti), how was developed with the collaboration of Andres Torresi and Nicolas Silva.
+The latin version of Jaldi was based on Ancha (designed by Pablo Cosgaya & Héctor Gatti) and was developed with the collaboration of Omnibus-Type Team.

+\*Jaldi (जल्दी) is the hindi word for ‘soon’

 ####Jaldi Family contains: